ohainaut/SatConAnalytic/README.md

 ## Script Usage

-This package comes with 2 ready-to-use scripts.
+This package comes with some ready-to-use scripts.
 They can use pre-defined instruments or define the instrument with command line parameters.

 ### obsSky